canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 #### Create and Activate Virtual Environment
 If I'm going to be installin packages, I need a virtual environment.
 I know my Cloud9 environment is using Python3 (3.6.10 at the time of this work, to be exact), so I use the following command to create and then activate the virtual environment.

 **Note**: _The last argument in the code is what I am choosing to call my virtual environment folder.
 Any string will do.
 Common names are **venv** and **.venv**.
 I like to name my virtual environments the same as the project folder, with a leading period.
 But you can name it any string you want.
 Just make sure you add the virtual environment folder to your gitignore.
-No need to bakc those up to GitHub._
+No need to back those up to GitHub._

 ```console